DE

 • Financial planning: Management and allocation of financial resources in order to have sufficient capital for the operating business in all areas of the company

-• Personnel scheduling: planning and allocation of personnel in order to have enough employees in areas where they are needed
+• Personnel scheduling: Planning and allocation of personnel in order to have enough employees in areas where they are needed

 • Demand-driven scheduling: planning of material or resource requirements according to current and future demand

-Importance of scheduling for purchasing
+Importance of scheduling for Procurement

 • Cost optimization: Reduction of warehousing and procurement costs through needs-based planning